What is PIK Interest?

 Here, we can see the direct impact that accrued interest (and the increased balance) has on the amount of interest due each period; or put differently, the compounding effects of PIK interest.

 For comparison, we’ll calculate the portion of interest expense paid in cash by multiplying the interest rate (4.0%) by the average subordinated notes balance.

 And since using the average balance in the interest expense formula introduces a circularity into our model, we’ll add a circuit breaker.

-- If the circularity cell ($K$4) is set to 1, the circuit breaker is turned off
+- OFF: If the circularity cell ($K$4) is set to 1, the circuit breaker is turned off

-- Or if a zero is entered into the cell, the circuit breaker is switched on and the output will be zero (i.e. cutting off the circularity inducing calculation)
+- ON: Or if a zero is entered into the cell, the circuit breaker is switched on, and the output will be zero (i.e. cutting off the circularity-inducing calculation)

 But in our simplified example, the subordinated notes balance at the end of each period is equal to the sum of the PIK beginning balance and PIK interest accrued.